-Clearly, trial counsel agreed with the prosecutor's request for a maximum sentence in this case by his failure to request a copy of the PSI or counter the false and misleading material contained therein.
+Counsel objected to the sentence but clearly, trial counsel agreed with the prosecutor's request for a maximum sentence in this case by his failure to request a copy of the PSI or counter the false and misleading material contained therein.
 This was due to the fact that counsel never visited me in jail or questioned me about my prior record.
+In fact, in trial Counsel never spoke to me at all--before, during, or after the trial and sentencing.
+He spoke only with my mother whom he solicited (which was one of the many charges that resulted in his disbarment).

 Fourth, not only are juvenile adjudications cited by the court to enhance sentence considered confidential under the Federal Juvenile Delinquency Act (FJDA), 18 USCS §§ 5031-5032, but the ten Federal Juvenile Adjudications cited by the court (six (6) of which do not exist) are "Pardoned or expunged conviction as 'Prior Offense' under state statute or regulation enhancing Punishment for Subsequent Conviction.
 97 ALR5th 293." quoting Annotations of 18 USCS §§ 5031-5032.
-And "Federal Juvenile Delinquency is a status rather than a crime,"

-UNITED STATES v.
+And "Federal Juvenile Delinquency is a status rather than a crime," UNITED STATES v.
 D.H., (1998, DC VI) 39 VI 263, 12 F. Supp.
 2d.
-472. See also Louisiana
+472. See also Louisiana Code Juv.

-Code Juv.
 Procedure 122A and 123A and STATE V. BROWN, Sup 2004, 879 So. ed 1276, 2003 2788 (LA 7/6/04) rehearing denied, cert. denied 125 S. CT 1310, 543 U.S. 1177, 161 L. Ed 2d 161.
+See also Booker/Fan-Fan, 543 U.S. 220 (2005).

-As noted above, in the trial court's sentencing reasons, the court relied heavily on non-existing prior convictions, state and federal juvenile adjudications and juvenile arrests.
+As noted above, in the trial court's sentencing reasons, the court relied heavily on nonexisting prior convictions, state and federal juvenile adjudications and juvenile arrests.
 There can be no question that I was sentenced in violation of state and federal law, as well as both the Louisiana and United States Constitutions.
-R.S.
+Louisiana R.S.
 15: 529.1 states: